SJAA Viewing Sites

 Click on “View Large Map” below each map for a full blown Google map where you can obtain directions to the location.

-Enter Houge Park at the blue marker on the map.
+Enter Houge Park at the yellow car icon on the map.

 This is the site of our city star parties and the location of our monthly general meetings.
 Houge (rhymes with “Yogi”) Park is in San Jose, near Campbell and Los Gatos.
 This location is very convenient for city residents, and a good location for introducing people to amateur astronomy.
 Views of the constellations, brighter deep sky objects, the moon and planets are typical observing targets.
 Between the parking lot and tennis courts is a sidewalk where public star parties are held.
 The meeting hall is directly ahead (south) of the parking lot.